-Applications can be filed at the EUIPO in Alicante (Spain) or at the Italian Patent and Trademark Office or at a national patent office of one of the European Union Member States.
+Applications can be filed at the European Union Intellectual Property Office (EUIPO) in Alicante (Spain) or at the Italian Patent and Trademark Office or at a national patent office of one of the European Union Member States.

 The official languages to be used before the EUIPO are French, English, Italian, Spanish and German.

 With a single application, and upon payment of a supplementary fee, it is possible to request protection for a group of designs as long as they belong to the same class of goods of the international classification of Locarno on designs.